jkanvision/Team-Profile-Generator/README.md

   &nbsp;

   ## Contributing:
-  create a fork, push your code, and make a pull request &nbsp;
+  If you would like to contribute to this project, please use a fork to push your code to the repo and make a pull request.
+  &nbsp;
   &nbsp;